isl-org/dcflow/README.md

 # Code for the paper "Accurate Optical Flow via Direct Cost Volume Processing.
 Jia Xu, René Ranftl, and Vladlen Koltun.
 CVPR 2017"

-If you use this code or the provided environments in your research, please cite the following paper:
+If you use this code or the provided models in your research, please cite the following paper:

 	@inproceedings{XRK2017,
 		author    = {Jia Xu and Ren\'e Ranftl and Vladlen Koltun},